algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document Template.md

 2. We have outlined certain out-of-scope features designed to assist developers and clients in comprehending the product's capabilities:

    - Implementation of a debugger, facilitating a clear understanding of program execution and helping in comprehending how the Virtual Processor interprets the language.
-   - Creation of a basic application, such as a Snake Game, to showcase how our language can enhance the overall user experience.
+   - Creation of a basic application, such as a Snake Game, to showcase how our language can enhance the overall phones capabilities.

 ## **1.3 Scope of the document**